tjfonseca/tjfonseca.github.io/publications.md

 	<summary><b>A note on the Gauss-Manin connection for abelian schemes</b> (with <a href="https://nilsmatthes.github.io/" target="_blank">Nils Matthes</a>).
 Preprint [<a href="https://arxiv.org/abs/2201.06402" target="_blank">arXiv</a>] </summary>

   <p><br>
-	 We provide a new construction of the $D$-group scheme structure on the universal vector extension $A^{\natural}$ of an abelian scheme $A$ in characteristic zero.
-In particular, this gives a rather simple description of the Gauss-Manin connection on the de Rham cohomology of $A$ in terms of global algebraic differential forms on $A^{\natural}$.
-The key ingredient is Laumon's computation of the coherent cohomology of $A^{\natural}$.
+	 We study differential forms on the universal vector extension $A^{\natural}$ of an abelian scheme $A$ in characteristic zero, and derive a new construction of the D-group scheme structure on $A^{\natural}$.
+This gives, in particular, a rather simple description of the Gauss-Manin connection on the de Rham cohomology of $A$ in terms of global algebraic differential forms on $A^{\natural}$.
+The key ingredient is the computation of the coherent cohomology of $A^{\natural}$, due to Coleman and Laumon.
 	</p>
 </details>